sty2000/IntelliVerify/IntelliVerify-main/README.md

 ## Setup
 1. Transmit the source code to the docker image
-  Log in https://platform.openai.com/api-keys to create a API screct key and add the key to system environmental variable.
+ Use the command "docker cp /IntelliBerify $(ImageID):/app/"

-2. Install the requirements.
+3. Install the requirements.

-3. Download the required pre-trained models.
+5. Download the required pre-trained models.

-4. Execute main.py to see the results.
+6. Execute main.py to see the results.

-5. If you want to change a test set, .....
+7. If you want to change a test set, .....